apalvai/CarND-Behavioral-Cloning-P3/README.md

 ELU Activation: alpha = 0.1
 Output

+I save the model locally and re-train by tweaking some parameters to improve the performance.

 ####2.
 Parameter tuning
 I used Adam optimizer so as to avoid tuning the learning rate manually